CodeBreaker2111/CodeBreaker2111/README.md

 - 👋 Hi, I’m @CodeBreaker2111
 - 👀 I’m interested in Coding and science.
 DDUUUH!
-- 🌱 I’m currently learning Rust because rust is the top G!
+- 🌱 Idk what I'm learning...
+I jump around a lot.
 - 💞️ I’m looking to collaborate on nothing, I'm a lone wolf(But I like cats.).
 - 📫 How to reach me ...
 IDK.